How to Defend Against IT/OT Cyberattacks

-Defending an organization against cybercriminals involves a combination of strategies to enhance security measures and educate users.
+Defending an organisation against cybercriminals involves a combination of strategies to enhance security measures and educate users.

 Implementing MFA adds an extra layer of security by requiring multiple forms of verification before granting access to systems or accounts.
-This reduces the risk of unauthorized access, even if passwords are compromised.
+This reduces the risk of unauthorised access, even if passwords are compromised.

 2. Regular Software Updates